dspinellis/cscout/README.md

 ## Building
 CScout has been compiled and tested on GNU/Linux (Debian jessie), Apple OS X (El Capitan), FreeBSD (11.0), and Cygwin.
-In order to build CScout you need a modern C++ compiler.
+In order to build and use CScout you need a Unix (like) system with a modern C++ compiler and Perl.
 To test CScout you also need to be able to run Java from the command line, in order to use the HSQLDB database.

-* To build run `make`.
+* To build, run `make`.
-* To build and test run `make test`.
+* To build and test, run `make test`.

 ## Contributing
 * For small-scale improvements and fixes simply submit a GitHub pull request.